Robust Mouse Rejuvenation

 Age at study initiation: As in RMR1, interventions will begin in mid-late life, between 18-20 months of age, in order to assess the repair/rejuvenation capacity of interventions.
 The study will run through the remaining lifespan of all mice with the exception of animals selected for cross-sectional analysis at timepoints, as in RMR1.

 Baseline treatments: Combination therapies are only valuable if their benefit exceeds that of the best known alternative.
 To date, the most effective rejuvenation treatments are rapamycin, caloric restriction, and exercise.
 We carefully considered these in the context of RMR1, opting to include rapamycin as one of the four interventions for comparison.
-For RMR2, we are considering giving rapamycin to ALL the animals in all treatment groups.
-This would allow us to gauge the efficacy of other rejuvenation interventions when the overall damage burden is already slightly lowered.
+For RMR2, we are giving rapamycin to ALL the animals in all treatment groups.
+This will allow us to gauge the efficacy of other rejuvenation interventions when the overall damage burden is already slightly lowered.

 Similarly, we have determined that animals in the RMR2 study will have access to a running wheel in their cages, permitting voluntary exercise.
 While the animals in RMR1 are provided some enrichment such as nesting material, wheels are not standard in conventional rodent housing.
 Physical activity is known to be a strong determinant of healthspan in both animals and humans, and we believe that no intervention can be maximally effective in obese, inactive mice.
 We do not consider this addition to be an “intervention” in itself, but rather a basic requirement in order to delay aging pathologies.